Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Shadra

-When you hit a target with an attack that deals slashing or piercing damage, you can also inject it with a deadly venom.
-The target must succeed with a Constitution saving throw, take poison damage and become poisoned until the start of your next turn on a failure and taking half the poison damage on a success, but do not become poisoned.
+When you hit a creature with an attack that deals slashing or piercing damage, you can also inject it with a deadly venom.
+The creature must make a Constitution saving throw, with the DC equals 13 plus your proficiency bonus.
+On a failure, the creature take poison damage and become poisoned until the start of your next turn, and on a success it takes half the poison damage, but do not become poisoned.
 The poison damage equals a number of d8's equal to your proficiency bonus.
-The DC for this save equals 13 plus your proficiency bonus.
 You must finish a short or long rest to use this blessing again.

 #### Blessing of Shando